Meghan Trainor Shows Off Impressive Weight Loss, Reveals How She Got In Shape

 The Four: Battle for Stardom is set to debut on Fox on January 4.

-[Featured Image by Rick Kern/Getty Images for iHeartMedia]
+[Featured Image by Rick Kern/Getty Images]